rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/trade-ticket/mutual-funds-trade-ticket.md

 ![](../../../../.gitbook/assets/screenshot-2020-07-09-at-19.47.19.png)

-### Mutual Funds Trading in ETNA Trader Mobile
+### Mutual Funds Trading in AutoShares Mobile

 Mutual funds trading can also be performed on the go using our mobile apps that have complete functionality on par with their web counterpart.
-You can use ETNA Trader for iOS and Android to purchase, sell, exchange, or liquidate mutual funds.
+You can use AutoShares for iOS and Android to purchase, sell, exchange, or liquidate mutual funds.
 Dividends, short-term, and long-term gains can similarly be reinvested.

 ![](../../../../.gitbook/assets/file\_001-3-\_iphonexspacegrey\_portrait.png)

 ### Mutual Funds Trading Schedule

-During the night, from 12 AM to 9:30 AM Eastern Time, ETNA Trader collects the ticker symbols and quotes for all available mutual funds.&#x20;
+During the night, from 12 AM to 9:30 AM Eastern Time, AutoShares collects the ticker symbols and quotes for all available mutual funds.&#x20;

 Mutual fund orders are accepted from 9:30 AM ET until the cut-off time (defined by the broker).&#x20;